Vision

 Collaborate with public and private historical groups to provide:

-1. A Nashville History Map using Metro Nashville and Tennessee’s Historic Marker placements.
+1. A Nashville History Map using Metro Nashville and Tennessee’s Historic Marker placements and Historic sites.

-2. A directory of organizations, topics and speakers to provide easy access to current information.
+2. A resource highlighting organizations and conversations providing easy access to current historical information.

-3. A collection of media (videos, books, podcasts) on the heritage of our region for educators.
+3. A collection of media links on the heritage of our region for educators to enhance classroom activities and curriculum.

 Backstory

-Within a few years, the internet took off, and Lee Larrison’s interest in looking down at his city from the sky was shared by millions as Google Earth launched in 2005.
-Though the project never developed as intended, it did generate a significant stockpile of the Planet Nashville poster, a home-grown, photographic feat .
+Within a few years, the internet took off, and Lee Larrison’s idea of looking down at his city from the sky was made possible by Google Earth’s launched in 2005, connecting neighborhoods, cities, and countries through digital images.
+Though the Planet Nashville poster never developed as intended, students can explore it today as a compartitve photographic reference of Nashville’s rapidly expanding metropolitan area.

 Today, students can visit a History Time-Map to see hundreds of historical sites in Nashville, Tennessee and beyond!
-We are building bridges to add more historic information for our community to access – so everyone can explore year-round!
+We are building bridges to more historic resources in our community – so everyone can explore year-round!

-The original Planet Nashville posters can be order FREE to educators here, while supplies last!!
-Use the QR code to access this website and interact with the current History Time-Map to fuel great historic discoveries.
+The original Planet Nashville posters can be ordered FREE to educators here, while supplies last!!

 Team

-The people behind our commitment to local history.
+The people behind our commitment to help fuel great historic discoveries through local history.

 Founder